Scattered Mixture-of-Experts Implementation: Performance

 We test values of $k \in \{1, 2, 4, 8, 16\}$, and $E = 8k$ for divisibility of dimension sizes.
 Figure \ref{fig:relative_throughput_k} shows how throughput of both methods vary relative to a model with equivalent active parameters.
 Since we maintain constant active and total parameters for these runs, these results are also constant for all $G$.

 We find that \projectname scales with $G$ with better throughput.
 This may be related to the increase in zero-padding required for higher number of $E$ in the case of Megablocks --- as the number of experts grows and the embeddings assigned to each expert decreases, there will be more padding introduced.
 If we consider only the forward pass, the relative gap between our method and Megablocks is also much higher than in the case of training.
 This makes our method favourable for batched inference, especially with high granularity settings.

-\citet{krajewski2024scaling} prescribes higher $G$ for SMoE models, and our implementation seems suited for this application.
-Our padding-free implementation also reduces the amount of additional memory allocated, which can potentially improve throughput.
+The results of \citet{krajewski2024scaling} suggests higher $G$ for SMoE models, and our implementation seems suited for this application.